 This is a significant energy saving.
-Replace your old furnace and install an energy-efficient one to cut down on your energy usage.
+Contact one of your local Heating Installation Services to replace your old furnace and install an energy-efficient one to cut down on your energy usage.
 Upgrade your ventilation system by properly sealing or insulating the air ducts to further lower your cooling and heating costs by at least 20 percent.

 Use the washing machine and dishwasher at night in summer

 Do your dishes and laundry at night during summer.
 Why?
 Because they don’t just consume energy but generate heat.
 During the day, the room temperature will increase making your air conditioner’s electricity use spike and even double.
 However, using it at night lowers your usage of the heating system because the rooms are already warm.

 During winter, turn down your thermostat and set the washing machine cycle.
 This warms up your home during the daytime.
 Run heat-generating appliances to minimize energy use by the radiator.